 The information entered by the employer does not match records available to DHS and/or SSA.

-If you choose to contest the TNC, your employer cannot take any adverse action against you.
+If you choose to take action to resolve the mismatch, your employer cannot take adverse action against you because of the mismatch.

 Your employer may terminate your employment if:

-A DHS or SSA TNC means that the information your employer entered in E-Verify from your Form I-9 did not match records available to DHS or SSA.
-A DHS or SSA TNC case result does not necessarily mean that you are not authorized to work in the United States.
-If your employer informs you that your E-Verify case received a DHS or SSA TNC, review the Employee Rights and Responsibilities page for information on what you can do.
+A DHS or SSA mismatch means that the information your employer entered in E-Verify from your Form I-9 did not match records available to DHS or SSA.
+A DHS or SSA mismatch result does not necessarily mean that you are not authorized to work in the United States.
+If your employer informs you that your E-Verify case received a DHS or SSA mismatch, review the Employee Rights and Responsibilities page for information on what you can do.